 - Poor diet

-5. Polyphenols Balance The Gut
+5. Polyphenols In Fruit Balance Yoru Dog’s Gut

 When you feed your dog, you’re also feeding the few trillion bacteria that live in his gut.
 Some foods, like protein and healthy fats, have important responsibilities.
 They feed the friendly bacteria in his gut.
 These friendly bacteria help your dog in many ways.
 They …

-- produce your dog’s vitamins
+- Produce your dog’s vitamins

-- protect his gut lining
+- Protect his gut lining

-- help modulate his immune system.
+- Help modulate his immune system

-Toxins and starch in the diet can feed the bacteria that produce inflammatory by-products.
-But when there is a good population of friendly bacteria, they can crowd the harmful bacteria.
+Toxins and starch in your dog’s diet can feed the bacteria that produce inflammatory by-products.
+But when there’s a good population of friendly bacteria, they can crowd the harmful bacteria.
 They do this by competing for receptor sites in the intestines.

 Polyphenols feed the friendly bacteria and can bind to receptor sites on harmful bacteria.
 This interferes with their activity and growth so that the good bacteria can thrive.

-The polyphenol, catechin, can stop the growth of E. coli, Bordetella bronchiseptica (kennel cough bacteria) and Salmonella.
+The polyphenol, catechin, can stop the growth of bacterias.
+This includes E coli, Bordetella bronchiseptica (kennel cough bacteria) and Salmonella.
 Another polyphenol called quercetin can also stop E. coli from growing.

 6. Polyphenols Help Detoxify The Liver

 But some toxins, especially fat-soluble toxins, are hard for the liver to metabolize.
 Instead, these toxins cling to liver cells and build up over time.
 And this can cause free radicals to also build up in the liver.

 But these molecules can still be harmful to the body.
 So phase 2 enzymes take those byproducts and make them water-soluble so they can easily exit the body.

 Fruits, veggies, seeds and herbs can, and should, be an important part of your dog’s diet.
 Even wolves scour their environment for fruits and veggies.
 In the summer months, up to 25% of their stomach contents is fruit and other plant matter.

-- Phenolic Acids
+- Phenolic acids

 Each of these classes has subclasses.
 The largest of which is flavonoids with over 5,000 different compounds.

-Lignans are found in apricots, broccoli, and leafy greens, and flax seeds are a very rich source.
+Lignans are in apricots, broccoli, and leafy greens, and flax seeds are a very rich source.
 They play a role in hormone-associated cancers and they can also be antioxidants.

-Stilbenes include resveratrol, which is found in blueberries, raspberries, mulberries, and peanuts.
+Stilbenes include resveratrol, which is in blueberries, raspberries, mulberries, and peanuts.
 Resveratrol is anti-inflammatory and can fight cancer.

-So if you’re not adding fruits, vegetables, herbs and seeds to your dog’s diet … you need to.
+So if you’re not adding fruits (as well as vegetables, herbs and seeds) to your dog’s diet … you need to.
 Fruits and berries offer your dog significant disease-fighting benefits.

 Now you might be thinking, “those fruits and veggies are already in my dog’s kibble.”
 And that leads to the final note …

 Heating and processing food reduces its nutrition.
 Heating changes molecules.
 On average, 5% to 50% of vitamins get destroyed when you cook food.

 Scientists have found that cooking fruits and vegetables destroy many of the polyphenols.
 Boiling foods can remove half their polyphenols.
 Steaming can cause a 20% loss.
 And the free radical scavenging activity decreases by 60% with boiling and 30% with steaming.

 So fresh is always best when it comes to fruits for dogs.
 But there are a few words of caution …

 RELATED: 10 Foods To Fight Disease In Dogs …